 Chapter 10 Explanatory variables in ADAM

-In this chapter we discuss the main aspects of ADAM with explanatory variables, how it is formulated and how the more advanced models can be built upon it.
-We will do the discussions on the example of ADAM ETSX, keeping in mind that the same principles will hold for ADAM ARIMAX as well, because the two are formulated in the same way.
-The more general dynamic model with explanatory variables is called “ADAMX” in this and further chapters.
+As a final note, we will carry out the discussion of the topic on the example of ADAM ETSX, keeping in mind that the same principles will hold for ADAM ARIMAX, because the two are formulated in the same way.
+The more general dynamic model (encompassing ETS and / or ARIMA) with explanatory variables is called “ADAMX” in this and further chapters.